Frequently asked questions

 My smart meters have stopped sending you my meter readings

 If your smart meters were sending us meter reads and have stopped, it could be a local issue with the communications network.
-Sometimes this could be temporary due to:
+So, the first things to check and look out for include:

 - Building work going on in the home

 - A poor signal-is your mobile phone signal currently poor?

 - Has something been placed in front of the meter that you can move?

 - Is there a metal object close to the meter-like an ironing board that you can move?

 Our customer service advisors don’t have any further information to help with this issue right now.
 We know about this problem and we’re working on it.
 If we can’t resolve it, we’ll be in touch.

 To make sure you get accurate energy bills, we’ll let you know when you need to send us your meter readings.